• How to Create an Illustrated Watercolor Map

 How to Create a Watercolor Map | The Postman's Knock

-The driving directions feature on Google Maps will help you to understand the spatial relationships between your places!
+The driving directions feature on Google Maps will help you to understand the spatial relationships between your places.

-Once you have a good idea of the geographical relationships, you can plan out how to fit everything in the space that you have on your map.
+Once you have a clear idea of the geographical relationships, you can plan out how to fit everything in the space that you have on your map.
 I usually do so with a rudimentary pen or pencil drawing.

 How to Create an Illustrated Watercolor Map | The Postman's Knock